uclcg/uclcg/README_TECH.md

 To add/remove/alter the current coursework configuration, follow the following steps:
 - If you changed any files, upload your changed `.uclcg` and `.png` files to `/demos`.
 - Edit the `pathFile.txt` to contain the new/modified entry you wish to add to the database.
-  - The file `pathFile.txt` contains info about the current coursework in CSV format.
+  - The `pathFile.txt` contains info about the current coursework in CSV format.
 The formatting is explained in the header.
   Note that both `.urls` must refer to this repository to avoid `CORS errors` when fetching their content via `jQuery` URL requests.

 Github will then automatically run an action (cf. `.github/workflows`) that will detect the change in `pathFile.txt` and call a python script that updates `demos/db.json`, which is then automatically read by `build/index.js` everytime the site is accessed.
-Note: this may take a few minutes.
+Note: it may take a few minutes for your changes to become visible on the live webpage.